 What is a Fractional Executive?

 In short, a fractional executive is an experienced C-suite executive — CEO, CFO, CIO, COO, CSO, CTO, or CMO — who works less than full-time.
-The work arrangement might call for the fractional executive to be on the job a few hours each day or a few days each week.
-They often work for two or more companies at the same time.
+The fractional executive may be on the job a few hours each day or a few days each week, often working for two or more companies at the same time.

 What Are the Benefits of Hiring a Fractional Executive?